- Common Name

 • Magellanic – Spheniscus magellanicus

 - The upright body posture and mostly black-and-white coloration makes penguins easy to distinguish from other birds.
 As with other marine animals, penguins have a fusiform (tapered) shape.
 The forelimbs are modified into flippers, the tail is short and wedge-shaped and the hind limbs are set far back on the body, which is supported on land by webbed feet.
 Species-specific markings on the head and facial areas make it easy to tell the adults of most penguin species apart.

 Male: Male and female penguins of most species are not sexually dimorphic.
 The exception is the crested penguins in which males are more robust and have larger bills.

-- Depends on the species – fishes, squid, and krill (a shrimplike crustacean)
+- Fishes, squid, and krill (a shrimp-like crustacean)